Post • #elixir

 Conclusion

-Every Elixir developer goes through the same phases: pipe everything, then with
+Every Elixir developer goes through the same cycle: pipe everything, then with everything, then finally realize different problems need different solutions.